rujikawa/machine-learning-engineering-for-production-public/course4/week3-ungraded-labs/C4_W3_Lab_4_Github_Actions/README.md

 To give you an idea of the flexibility of this tool, you could also (although not covered in this lab) set the action to build a Docker image out of your code if all the unit tests were passed and sent that image to a Google Cloud Bucket where it can be used to deploy your code.
 This would mean that you successfully automated your deployment with every push of changes.

+- one
+- two
+- three
+- foue

 ## Fork the public repo